vapor-community/google-cloud/Sources/CloudStorage/README.md

  app.provider(CloudStorageProvider())
 ```

-Now we can start using the CloudStorage API
+Now we can start using the CloudStorage API.
 We do that by making a `GoogleCloudStorageClient` object that's already configured
 from the `CloudStorageProvider` we setup above.